Peugeot 208 Review

 You need a unique selling point to stand out in the world of compact hatchbacks.
 The Ford Fiesta is fun to drive, the Honda Jazz is incredibly practical – even the Dacia Sandero stands out for being so affordable.
 So what is the Peugeot 208’s USP?

-The answer becomes obvious once you take a seat inside.
+It’s the same story inside.
 Everything from the steering wheel, to the dashboard, to the driver’s dials exudes a sense of style and sophistication that you don’t get in any other small hatch.
 The beauty is more than skin deep, too, with plush materials and solid-feeling build quality that’ll come as a shock if you’ve only experienced Peugeots of old.

 The 208’s talents don’t end once you get out on the open road.
 It’s no canyon-carving sports car, but the controls are easy to use and the ride remains impressively well controlled over poor surfaces, making it a doddle to cover long distances in the little Peugeot.
 There’s also remarkably little compromise under the bonnet, with a choice of strong petrol engines or an accomplished EV version.